astralfrontier/creative-universe/content/fiction/arise/once-upon-a-time.md

 {% message() %}
 Roland rolls his battle dice and gets 5, 4, 4, and 6.
-This is enough to buy a four-hit combo!
+This is enough to buy a four-hit combo, but he's capped at 3 hits with his current weapon.
-This is an ATK of 10 + (19 + 5) * 4, or 106!
+This is an ATK of 10 + (19 + 5) * 3, or 82.
 This is enough to pierce the Soldier's PDEF and break through his Counter.
 {% end %}